 decides that it is appropriate to make a post-sentence supervision order in respect of the prisoner, the Board must do so.

-[Section 74D inserted by No. 45 of 2016 s.
+[Section 74D inserted: No. 45 of 2016 s.
 25.]

 74E.
 Nature of PSSO

 (1) A PSSO is an order that the person specified in the order (the supervised offender) must during the PSSO period comply with —